marvbloke/agc/README.md

 ## Getting started
 1. Download the latest Raspbian Jessie Lite image from [here](https://www.raspberrypi.org/downloads/raspbian/) although an existing Jessie image will also work
-2. At the command prompt, enter the following commands to install AVRDUDE (used to upload games to the Arduboy)
+2. At the command prompt, enter the following command to install AVRDUDE (used to upload games to the Arduboy)
 ```
 sudo apt-get install avrdude
 ```